Square Of Number In Java

 }

-Math.pow() accepts double arguments and returns a double result.
-While this method is more general-purpose (it can calculate cubes, fourth powers, etc.), it might be slightly less efficient than direct multiplication for squaring specifically, as it involves more complex calculations behind the scenes.
+Math.So naturally, while this method is more general-purpose (it can calculate cubes, fourth powers, etc. On top of that, pow() accepts double arguments and returns a double result. ), it might be slightly less efficient than direct multiplication for squaring specifically, as it involves more complex calculations behind the scenes.

 Handling Different Data Types and Potential Overflow